 She says to the mortician, 'Whatever this cost, I'm very satisfied.
 You did an excellent job and I'm very grateful.
 How much did you spend?'

 To her astonishment, the blonde mortician presents her with the blank check.
+'There's no charge,' she says.

-'No, really, I must compensate you for the cost of that exquisite blue suit!' she says.
+compensate you for the cost of that exquisite blue suit!' she says.

 'Honestly, ma'am,' the blonde says, 'it cost nothing.
 You see, a deceased gentleman of about your husband's size was brought in shortly after you left yesterday, and he was wearing an attractive blue suit.
 I asked his wife if she minded him going to his grave wearing a black suit instead, and she said it made no difference as long as he looked nice.
 So I just switched the heads.'

-(BET YOU DIDN'T SEE THAT COMING!)
+(BET YOU DIDN'T SEE THAT

 Monday, February 4, 2013